May 31st, 2026

 Taking a Stand Against Tobacco

-As we celebrate World No Tobacco Day, we reaffirm our commitment to a tobacco-free world.
-Governments, civil society, and individuals must work together to:
+In celebrating World No Tobacco Day, we renew our resolve to work towards a tobacco-free world.
+It is imperative that governments, civil society, and individuals unite to:

 A Tobacco-Free Future